-The High School Assistant Headmaster is William Haley.
-He assists the Headmaster with various administrative duties He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
+The High School Assistant Headmaster is Brooke Stephens.
+She assists the Headmaster with various administrative duties and she serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
 His focus is on parent, teacher, and student matters at the high school level.

-The Middle School Assistant Headmaster is Lisa Brady.
-She serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
-Her focus is on parent, teacher, and student matters at the middle school level.
+The Middle School Assistant Headmaster is William Haley.
+As a member of the school's leadership team, he supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
+The Middle School Assistant Headmaster's focus is on parent, teacher, and student matters at the middle school level.

-The Dean of Students is Michele Caporali.
-She serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+The Dean of Students serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
 Her duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.